Background pattern

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Pregnant or breastfeeding women should not take this medicine without consulting their doctor
+Pregnant or breastfeeding women should not take this medicine without consulting their doctor.

-Driving and operating machinery
+Driving and using machines

-Cinfatós contains maltitol liquid (E-965) and sodium
+cinfatós contains maltitol liquid (E-965) and sodium

 It may have a mild laxative effect.
 Caloric value: 2.3 kcal/g of maltitol.

-This medicine contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per lozenge; that is, it is essentially "sodium-free".

 3. How to take cinfatós

-Follow exactly the medication administration instructions contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of the medicine contained in this leaflet or as indicated by your doctor or pharmacist.
 In case of doubt, ask your doctor or pharmacist.

 The recommended dose is: